 Express Entry Work Experience Requirement: 2026 Eligibility Rules

-In 2026, IRCC standardized the work experience requirement across all Express Entry categories to 12 months of continuous, full-time work within the last three years.
-This is a significant change from earlier rules that accepted six months for some category-based draws.
+In 2026, category-based draws report a 12-month work-experience threshold within the last three years.
+Express Entry program minimums still differ.
+This is a significant change from earlier category guidance that used six months for some draws.
 Understanding exactly what qualifies — and what does not — prevents application rejections.

 The 12-Month Rule Explained